saleor/saleor-docs/docs/api/authenticate.md

 ## Token verification and refreshing

-Verification and refreshing the token is straightforward.
-To verify the token use the following query:
+To verify the token use the following mutation:

 ```graphql
 mutation {